techwn/sliver_sticky_collapsable_panel/README.md

 ---
 ## Features
-- Relying solely on the Flutter framework itself.
+- Relying solely on the Flutter framework itself, no any other dependencies.
+- Pure Dart implementation, running on any platform who supports Flutter.
 - Accept one box child as header and one sliver child as panel content.
 - Header can overlap panel content (useful for sticky side header for example).
 - Notify and rebuild the header when status changed (scroll outside the viewport for example).